 The HWA is a non-profit organization of writers and publishing professionals, and the oldest organization dedicated to the horror/dark fiction genre.
 One of the HWA’s missions is to foster an appreciation of reading through extensive programming and partnerships with libraries, schools, and literacy-based organizations.

-For more information about the Summer Scares reading program, including how to obtain promotional materials, resources and to schedule events with the authors/committee members, visit the HWA’s Libraries web page (www.horror.org/libraries), Becky Spratford’s Reader’s Advisory Horror Blog RA for All: Horror (http://raforallhorror.blogspot.com/), or the Book Riot, School Library Journal, Library Journal, or United for Libraries websites and social media sites.
+For more information about the Summer Scares reading program, including how to obtain promotional materials and schedule events with the authors/committee members, visit the HWA’s Libraries web page (www.horror.org/libraries), Becky Spratford’s Reader’s Advisory Horror Blog RA for All: Horror (http://raforallhorror.blogspot.com/p/summer-scares.html), or the Book Riot, School Library Journal, Library Journal, or United for Libraries websites and social media sites.

 You can also contact JG Faherty, HWA Library Program Director (libraries [at] horror [dot] org) or Becky Spratford, HWA Secretary (bspratford [at] hotmail [dot] com).

 All posts here on RA for All: Horror that have to do with the program will also be tagged "Summer Scares" for ease of access.
 You can also access the information from past Summer Scares on the Summer Scares Archive page.
 You can still use the articles, readalike lists, and more to help patrons.

 - 2020 Summer Scares Author Spokesperson Stephen Graham Jones primes us for the second wave of Summer Scares

 - Coming Spring-- Official Summer Scares Podcast Partner, Ladies of the Fright, interview authors and committee members